scottackerman/flash-grill-pacman-game/README.md

-# Holiday Light Shooter Game
+# Grill Pacman Game
-AS3 Flash banner built for the Virginia Lottery 2013 holiday promotion.
+AS3 Flash banner built for the Virginia Lottery 2012 summer campaign.

 ## Description
 Control a chomping grill using left and right keys to try and catch dropping ingredients.